ramaswamy-s/US-Consumer-Market_Sensitivity-to-Economic-Downturns/README.md

 # Source of Data:
 1. Diary Survey (small everyday purchases)
 2. Interview Survey (large purchases and regular expenditures)
-from Bureau of Labor Statistics
+from US Bureau of Labor Statistics (https://www.bls.gov/cex/pumd_data.htm#csv)

 # What does the Framework do?
 Derives the key variables required for Consumer Spending Pattern analysis into "Consumer spending_2018.xls" output file: